 There is a HUGE difference between a $100 haircut and a $10 haircut.
 I’m not going to lie, the stylist who charges more has significantly more experience and education.
 You get a better haircut when you spend more money on it.
 But do you really need it?

 Stylists recommend getting your hair cut every 6-8 weeks.
 Finding a lower-cost stylist, going less frequently, or even doing it yourself are great alternatives.

 Caveat: If you DIY your hair, make sure you have a foolproof style.
 I cut my husband’s hair, but he has a buzzcut, and it takes me less than five minutes to run the trimmer over his head.
 He does NOT cut my hair.

 I am not telling you to go cheap on everything.
 There are definitely times when spending a little more is definitely worth it.

-Quality products cost more initially, but are actually less expensive over the long run because they don’t need to be replaced because they have broken.
+Quality products cost more initially but are actually less expensive over the long run because they don’t need to be replaced as much—if ever.
 They may need repairs from time to time, but they don’t wear out quickly or break outright.

 This is the mindset that will hold you back in life.
 If you’re starting from zero, every dollar counts.
 Every.
 Single.
 One.

 So spend them consciously.
 Know where your money is going and what it’s getting you.
 Free your dollars so you can put them to work for you, making more dollars.
 That’s the whole reason you’re investing, right?